unixdaddy/do_ansible/README.md

 You will also need to have setup the following:-
 - user on target system (or use root)
   - privilege escalation will be required if not using root
-- ssh key authentication - as part of deploying on DigitalOcean I have set public keys to be inserted
+- ssh key authentication - as part of deploying droplets on DigitalOcean I have public keys that are inserted
 - set required variables in playbook or defaults/main.yml of role i.e. set region to nyc1 or image to centos-7-x64 or size to s-2vcpu-4gb etc..
 - for existing VMs you will need to update K8s-local to point to the IPs/DNS Names of those machines.
 </details>